veekooFIN/GigatronTTL/README.md

 ---------------------------------------------------------------------------------------------------------------
 gfx mandelbrot uses floating point and takes 4,5 hours to draw the screen.

-gfx julia uses floating point and takes 2 hours to draw the screen.
+gfx julia uses floating point and takes 1 hour 50 minutes to draw the screen.

 ascii mandelbrot uses floating point and takes 3 minutes to draw the screen.